 Every consultation signed by registered physicians

-SA data protection compliance, Cape Town hosting
+SA data protection compliance, Johannesburg hosting

 Designed for Medical Device Act compliance